 The smallest of the Sporades is a favorite destination of fans of active recreation, nightlife, and shopping.
 With an area of only 50 km², the island has 60 beaches: the magnificent Koukounaries, right next to a natural park with a lake with black swans; Banana beach with numerous conditions for water sports and non-stop parties; Mandraki, Elia, Akistros, Aselinos and many more.
 The most exotic beach - Lalaria, is accessible only by boat.

 Skopelos is the second largest of the Sporades Islands, in the Aegean Sea.
 It is located east of Pelion and north of Evia.
 Looking down at the clear emerald water from the rocky shoreline in front of the church of Agios Ioannis Castri - priceless.
 Skopelos became famous along with the filming of the feel-good musical movie "Mamma Mia".
 110 stone steps will take you to the chapel of Agios Ioannis Castri, located on top of a sea cliff with a panoramic view of the entire coast.

 Skyros: 38°52'23"N, 24°33'28"E

-Skyros is the southernmost and the largest island of the Sporades.
+Skyros is the southernmost and largest island of the Sporades.
 In Greek mythology, Skyros was the hiding place of the young Achilles, who is thought to have ridden a Skyrian horse into Troy.
-The island enhances with cristal clear waters, cubic houses, and emerald forests.
+The island enhances with crystal clear waters, cubic houses, and emerald forests.
 And last but not least - the magical main town of Skyros, also known as Chora.